 Now that you have your ingredients, you need the recipe: 50% “greens” and 50% “browns”.
 The greens are anything fresh.
 Green leaves, fruit and vegetable scraps, grass clippings.
 These add nitrogen to the garden and compost very hot (up to 150 degrees Celsius) and very wet.

 The browns are anything dead and dried up.
 The best source of browns is dead leaves.
-These add carbon to the mix, and dry up the compost.
+These add carbon to the mix and dry up the compost.
 It is essential that your composter have half greens and half browns all the time.
-The best way to do this is collect dead leaves in the fall and keep them in a bag beside the composter.
+The best way to do this is to collect dead leaves in the fall and keep them in a bag beside the composter.
 When you dump your kitchen container of fruit and veggie scraps, simply add an equal amount of dead leaves.
-Same thing goes for your yard cleanup.
+The same thing goes for your yard cleanup.
 Add a hand full of dead leaves for every hand full of grass clippings or weeds.

 For bonus points, add some garden soil every so often.
 The beneficial micro-organisms in the soil are the ones doing all the hard work breaking down the organic matter, so adding more into your composter helps.
-Stirring the compost periodically with a shovel or pitch fork also helps.
+Stirring the compost periodically with a shovel or pitchfork also helps.
 The more your compost is aerated, the faster and better it will break down.

 Fill your first composter up over the winter/spring.
 Once it is full, let it sit all summer and start filling up the second one.
 For best results, water it with the hose if it gets too dry, and mix it up once a month or so.
 In the fall, empty out the composter into your vegetable or flower gardens.
 You shouldn’t be able to recognize any chunks of food if your compost is well finished.

 Writer Byline: Tereska Gesing is the owner of Urban Seedling [www.urbanseedling.com], an edible landscaping and vegetable gardening service in Montreal.
-She grows 65 different kinds of vegetables, berries and fruit trees with her husband and two young children in her Verdun backyard.
+She grows 65 different kinds of vegetables, berries, and fruit trees with her husband and two young children in her Verdun backyard.
 Find out more at www.urbanseedling.com